lukecodingg/proxy-scraper/README.md

+# Proxy-scraper
+Gathers and validates proxies from the web.
-# proxy-scraper
+# How To Use
-proxy scraper &amp; checker. generate and check proxies. coded in c++